mswjs/examples/examples/ReactNativeWithRTKQ/README.md

       - or with yarn
    `yarn install`
    2. Create `.env` file under the root directory of the project ([see example](#env-file-example))

+## Running locally
-   3. Start or plug your virtual or physical device
+   1. Start your virtual or plug or physical device
-   4. Start React Native
+   2. Start React Native
    `yarn start`
-   5. Start app
+   3. Start app
    `yarn android`

-## Running the tests
+## Tests
+### Unit tests
--   Run tests in the interactive watch mode: \
+1. Run tests in the interactive watch mode
+   - with npm
+   `npm test`
+   - or with yarn
    `yarn test`

 ## Key points
  - [`src/store.ts`](src/store.ts) redux store